KidkArolis/tiny-atom/README.md

 + react and preact bindings included
 + console logger and redux devtools integration

 **How is this different from redux?** The key difference is that action functions in tiny-atom can read and update the state and call other actions.
 Action functions are self contained units of business logic.
-This removes layers of boilerplate while preserving the benefits of redux like store.
+This removes layers of boilerplate while preserving the benefits of redux like stores.

 ## Installation